 Inflation.
-In the Chicagoland area, overall inflation for FY2021-2022 was approximately 9.4%.
+In the Chicagoland area, overall inflation for FY2022-2023 started at 8.3% and ended the fiscal year at 3.7%.
 These inflation rates are reflective generally in housing, gas and food.
 In general, print and non-print materials were relatively unaffected by this steep increase in inflation; however, certain purchased commodities and services are experiencing higher costs (such as utilities, repairs, maintenance costs).